intelie/gitbook-platform/developers/packages.md

 ## Adding features

-All features can be defined by the manifest.yaml file.
+All features can be defined by the manifest file.
 A example is shown bellow:

 {% hint style="info" %}
 IMPORTANT: The version 4 UUID must be generate a must not be reused.